 5. Skimmer box cleaning and pool vacuuming

-It's important to keep debris out of the water as much as possible as leaves and other organic material contain acids which can alter the pH level of the water and also introduce contaminants to the pool.
+Our last tip on salt water pool maintenance practices is to keep debris out of the water as much as possible as leaves and other organic material contain acids which can alter the pH level of the water and also introduce contaminants to the pool.
 Clean your skimmer box on a daily basis if possible and vacuum as regularly as you can.

 Having understood what to do and why you need to do it, below are a few tips that should help make maintenance practices a lot more successful.